 If you have been arrested by the immigration authorities, or your case has been referred to immigration court (the "EOIR") after an application that you submitted was rejected, your first hearing will simply be a brief meeting with the judge, called a "Master Calendar" hearing.
-There, the judge will quickly look at what kind of case you have, and set a date for the "real" hearing of your case, called a merits hearing.
+There, the judge will quickly look at what kind of case you have, see whether you plan to assert any defenses against removal and, if so, set a date for the "real" hearing of your case, called a merits hearing.

-It is recommended that you wear a suit and tie, if possible, or at least clean, neat, and comfortable clothes.
-Part of the judge's decision may rest on whether he or she believes your testimony, and looking professional can help you appear credible.
+It is recommended that you wear clean, neat, and comfortable clothes.
+Part of the judge's decision might rest on whether he or she believes your testimony, and looking professional can help you appear credible.

 It is a good idea to leave young children at home, as the hearing can take three to four hours to complete.
 Many merits hearings don't finish on the first day.
-In that case, the judge will "continue" the hearing to another day -- often far into the future, because the court calendars tend to get quite booked up.
+In that case, the judge will "continue" the hearing to another day, often far into the future, because the court calendars tend to be quite booked up.

 If you need to attend an immigration court hearing, you should absolutely speak with a lawyer to help you determine your rights, figure out a defense strategy, and prepare you to testify.
-Immigration law is hugely complicated, but you may have a chance at a U.S. green card that you haven't even heard about.
+Immigration law is hugely complicated, but you might have a chance at a U.S. green card based on a legal theory that you haven't even heard about.